Mural Projects

 The mural was commissioned by the Cook Foundation in 2024 and placed on the opposing side of the building with the T.C.
 Walker mural.
 The mural represents 250 years of women in and from Gloucester contributing to the county, Virginia, and the United States of America.
 The mural features the following women:

-Jennie Booth Moton, (1879-1942), a Gloucester native, served as the Director of the Department of Women's Industries at the Tuskegee Institute, was a lifelong educator, and was married to Robert Russa Moton.
+Jennie Booth Moton (1879-1942), a Gloucester native, served as the Director of the Department of Women's Industries at the Tuskegee Institute, was a lifelong educator, and was married to Robert Russa Moton.
+As a special field agent for the Agricultural Adjustment Administration (AAA) in the 1930s and 40s, she worked to improve the lives of rural African Americans in the South.

-Mary Shipko, (1949), an aviation pioneer is the first woman to become a commercial aviation pilot for Hughes Air.
+Mary Shipko (1949), an aviation pioneer, is the first woman to become a commercial aviation pilot for Hughes Air, at a turning point in history.
+When women started to enter male-dominated jobs, the beginning of the Quiet Revolution for women.
+She currently resides in Gloucester.

 The inspiring contributions by these women to the county and the Commonwealth are worthy of recognition.